Enforcement Directorate Cases

 Penalties for Violation of Relevant Laws

-- Prevention of Money Laundering Act (PMLA), 2002:
+- Prevention of Money Laundering Act (PMLA), 2002

 - Punishment for Money Laundering: Section 4 states that individuals convicted of money laundering can face imprisonment for a term of three to seven years, along with a fine.
 For repeat offenders, the punishment may extend beyond seven years.

-- Foreign Exchange Management Act (FEMA), 1999:
+- Foreign Exchange Management Act (FEMA), 1999

 - Administrative Action: Under Section 37, the ED has the authority to initiate proceedings against individuals or entities for non-compliance with FEMA provisions, leading to penalties and the potential freezing or attachment of assets.

-- Fugitive Economic Offenders Act (FEOA), 2018:
+- Fugitive Economic Offenders Act (FEOA), 2018

-- Asset Confiscation: This Act allows for confiscation of properties belonging to individuals declared as fugitive economic offenders without the necessity of a criminal conviction under Section 12.
+- Asset Confiscation: This Act allows for the confiscation of properties belonging to individuals declared as fugitive economic offenders without the necessity of a criminal conviction under Section 12.

 - Initial Complaint to Other Agencies: If someone wants to report a matter concerning FEMA (Foreign Exchange Management Act) or PMLA (Prevention of Money Laundering Act), the first step is to register the complaint with an agency other than the Enforcement Directorate, such as the police.
 Only after this initial filing will the ED begin its investigation and work to identify those involved.
 Under PMLA, there are 157 offenses classified as money laundering-related.
-If the complaint pertains to one of these specific offenses, the ED can act directly, with officers empowered to investigate, search, and seize assets of the accused.
+If the complaint pertains to one of these specific offenses, the ED can act directly, with officers empowered to investigate, search, and seize the accused's assets.

 - Filing a Complaint with the Enforcement Directorate: Though direct access to the ED is limited, individuals can submit a complaint related to money laundering or foreign exchange violations by addressing it to: Director, Enforcement Directorate, 6th Floor, Lok Nayak Bhawan, Khan Market, New Delhi- 110003.